Discovering Rwanda Cultural Practices & Dance

-Tribal conflicts have torn Rwanda apart during much of the independence period, culminating in the horric genocide that un folded in 1994.
+Tribal conflicts have torn Rwanda apart during much of the independence period, culminating in the horrific genocide that unfolded in 1994.
 With that said, there are basically two schools of thought when it comes to looking at Rwandan identity.
 The colonial approach of the Belgians was to divide and rule, issuing Id cards that divvied up the population along strict tribal lines.
 They tapped the Tutsis as leaders to help control the Hutu majority, buildings on the foundations of pre-colonial society in which the Tutsi were considered more dominant.
 Later, as independence approached, they switched sides, putting Hutu against Tusti in a new conflict, which simmered on and off until the 1990s when it exploded onto the world stage.

 In the new Rwanda, the opposite is true.
-Tribal identities have been systematically eliminated and any one is now treated as a Rwandan.
+Tribal identities have been systematically eliminated and anyone is now treated as a Rwandan.
 The new government is at pain to present a singular identity, and blames the Belgians for categorizing the country along tribal lines that set the stage for the savagery that followed.
-Rwanda was a peaceful place before hand: Hutu and Tutsi lived side by side for generations, and intermarriage was common – or so the story goes.
+Rwanda was a peaceful place beforehand: Hutu and Tutsi lived side by side for generations, and intermarriage was common – or so the story goes.